 CLIENT: City of Kokkola

-PROGRAM: Outdoor Areas on Tehtaankatu, Isokatu and Rantakatu streets and at the market square
+PROGRAM: Outdoor areas on Tehtaankatu, Isokatu and Rantakatu streets and on the market square

 TEAM: ALA partners Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Aleksi Niemeläinen